tiesebarrell/camunda-cloud-docs/README.md

 ## Publishing

-All commits to the branch `gh-pages` are automatically published to GitHub Pages.
+Creating a new tag with semver (`x.x.x`) will start a github action that builds and publishes the documentation.

 Locally you can use the following command as well:

 ```bash
 cd website